viljuska/viljuska/README.md

 ## About me

+<p>Full-stack WordPress developer with over 7 years of experience building scalable and high-performance web solutions.
+Specialized in custom theme and plugin development, WooCommerce integrations, and API-driven architectures.
+Passionate about writing clean, maintainable code and delivering user-focused digital experiences.
+Experienced in Agile/Scrum environments and cross-functional team collaboration.</p>

 <p>In 2017, I started learning the basics of HTML, CSS and JS in a course at the IT Academy that lasted a year.
 After completing the course, I found a job as a Front end web developer.
-After some time while learning, I started doing little backend for WordPress.
-Now after 5 years, I work as a WordPress developer handling front and back end of the application.
-I mainly work on wordpress custom themes, integration with woocommerce, building custom plugins, creating email templates, static sites.</p>
+After some time while learning, I started doing little backend for WordPress.</p>
-<p>Outside of work, I improve every day, research new technologies, currently study Gutenberg blocks, improving my skills in React, Node JS, MySQL and PostgreSQL.</p>
+<p>Outside of work, I improve every day, research new technologies, currently study Gutenberg blocks, improving my skills in React, Node JS, Laravel</p>

 ## Technologies and frameworks that I use